-Virtually every culture has experienced problems with drug use or abuse.
+As noted in Chapter 1, virtually every culture has experienced problems with drug use or abuse.
 Today's drug use problems are part of a very long and rich tradition.

 These [intoxicating] substances have formed a bond of union between men of opposite hemispheres, the uncivilized and the civilized; they have forced passages which, once open, proved of use for other purposes; they produced in ancient races characteristics which have endured to the present day, evidencing the marvelous degree of intercourse that existed between different peoples just as certainly and exactly as a chemist can judge the relations of two substances by their reactions.
 (Louis Lewin, Phantasica, in Rudgley 1993, p.
 3)